 Marusya Byzova & Masha Shalagina

-residency from 4 to 29 August 2025
+artistic residency: 4 to 29 August 2025

 The two solos of Masha and Marusya find common ground in their exploration of the state of transition, as well as in a shared interest in positioning this theme between the formats of performance and installation.
 Artists strive to build a space where the 'performer-spectator' relationship can be re-imagined by playing with and breaking apart dynamics of 'giver-taker', 'watching-being watched', 'active-passive'.
 This work is an invitation to delve into the confusion and poetics of in-between spaces.